 What is the best time to take collagen powder?

 There are lots of different arguments circulating on the internet about collagen timing.
 One school of thought is that you should take your collagen powder on an empty stomach first thing in the morning.

-Another theory says the best time to drink collagen powder is at night, because the skin is repaired and rejuvenated as you sleep.
+Another theory says the best time to drink collagen powder is at night because the skin is repaired and rejuvenated as you sleep.

 What about at night?
-To date there’s no evidence whatsoever to suggest any improved results when taking it before bed, as compared to any other time of day.
+To date there’s no evidence whatsoever to suggest any improved results when taking it before bed, compared to any other time of day.

 Should I split the dose or take all the collagen in one go?